FACT-Finder-Web-Components/magento2-module/README.md

 #### HTTP Export

 Alternative way to integrate Your feed is to use builtin FACT-Finder functionality to periodically download feed from specific URL which the feed is accessible at.
-This URL should be secured by Basic Auth (username and password configured at section [Export Settings](#export-settings)) in order only authenticated users get access to.
+This URL should be secured by Basic Auth (username and password configured at section [Data Transfer Settings](#data-transfer-settings)) in order only authenticated users get access to.
 By making this URL no secured, You are allowing literally everyone to download Your feed!

 Exports are available under following location: `https://YOUR_SHOP_URL/factfinder/export/product/store/YOUR_STORE_ID`